-Meghan Parsons, Administrative Assistant of the Jackson County Development Authority has a degree in Healthcare Administration and Business Management and is a graduate of Salem University.
-Meghan is currently attending the University of Oklahoma’s Economic Development Institute and recently completed her basic economic development courses with the Ohio Economic Development Institute.
-She currently has over 5 years experience in economic development.
+Meghan Parsons, Special Project Coordinator, MBA, CED, of the Jackson County Development Authority has a Masters degree in Healthcare Administration and Business Management and is a graduate of Salem University.
+Meghan also attended the University of Oklahoma’s Economic Development Institute for her Certified Economic Developer Certification and Ohio Economic Development Institute for her basic economic development certification.
+She currently has over 9 years experience in economic development.
+She lives in Evans, WV.

 Mark Whitley, Executive Director of the Jackson County Development Authority has a degree in accounting and is a graduate of the University of Oklahoma’s Economic Development Institute and the Community Development Institute.
 He is a certified Economic Development Financial Professional and has over 20 years in federal, State and local economic and community development.